 How exactly do children learn that connection?
-One idea - Difficult to observe: someone else's thoughts - Easier to observe: what people say "She said that she ate the peach." - Children will sometimes hear sentences like this in a context where there is overt evidence to suggest that the embedded proposition is false. - Children can use evidence from verbs like say to generalize to verbs like think and believe Syntactic bootstrapping
+One idea - Difficult to observe: someone else's thoughts - Easier to observe: what people say "She said that she ate the peach." - Children will sometimes hear sentences like this in a context where there is overt evidence to suggest that the embedded proposition is false. - Children can use evidence from verbs like say to generalize to verbs like think and believe Syntactic bootstrapping How exactly do children learn that connection?
+One idea Syntactic bootstrapping Syntactic Knowledge: you know that some verbs can take sentential complements ٠ "She said that..."
+"She thought that..."
 How exactly do children learn that connection?
+One idea

+Syntactic bootstrapping Syntactic Knowledge

+"She said that ... " "She thought that ... "

-One idea Syntactic bootstrapping - Syntactic Knowledge: you know that some verbs can take sentential complements - Bridge: you know from hearing communication verbs and from observing the world while hearing them that there is a connection between this syntactic form and the expression of potentially false propositions. - Having learned this connection from communication verbs, you then generalize that since mental verbs also take sentential complements, their sentential complements must also potentially be false. - Social Cognitive Result: Therefore you can contemplate other (mental) worlds Testing the importance of language in other ways and in other populations What if you train children on communication verbs that take sentential complements?
+• Bridge: you know from hearing communication verbs and from observing the world while hearing them that there is a connection between this syntactic form and the expression of potentially false propositions.

+How exactly do children learn that connection?
+One idea

+Having learned this connection from communication verbs, you then generalize that since mental verbs also take sentential complements, their sentential complements must also potentially be false.

+How exactly do children learn that connection?
+One idea

+Social Cognitive Result: Therefore you can contemplate other (mental) worlds train children on communication verbs What if you make children use mental state verbs that take sentential complements?
 Do they improve on false belief tasks?

-Testing the importance of language in other ways and in other populations train children on communication verbs What if you make children use mental state verbs that take sentential complements?
-Do they improve on false belief tasks?
+(Ornaghi, Brockmeier, & Grazzani Gavazzi 2011)